nmanandhar-blogs/ourblog/java_back_to_the_command_line.md

 ============
 > *It takes less time to become an expert than to remain a novice*

+Added something

 For those of us who started programming Java using IDE's or even build tools like Maven, the process of compiling a Java program, creating executable jar files may seem esoteric.
 Morever even though we have a vague sense of terms like classpath,sourcepath etc is, we have a vague nagging sensation that we really dont know what they signify.
 The purpose of this blog is to understand these terms, create a working executable jar file forfeiting the comforts of the IDE.
 We will take a scientific approach, formulate hypothesis ,design experiments and come to a conclusion. *So are you ready to go back to the command line ?*